schmittjoh/serializer/Resources/doc/index.rst

 - easily customizable as most logic is implemented using clearly defined interfaces

-You need to have control over the objects that you want to serialize/unserialize.
+This bundle works best when you have full control over the objects that you want to serialize/unserialize as you can leverage the full power of annotations then.
-This bundle does not work for objects provided by a third-party.

-TODO:

-- the unserialization process is not yet completely implemented (I currently don't need it, but contributions are welcome)
+If you want to serialize/deserialize objects provided by third parties, then you need to write a custom normalizer for these objects.

 Installation
 ------------
 Checkout a copy of the code::

     git submodule add https://github.com/schmittjoh/SerializerBundle.git src/JMS/SerializerBundle

 Then register the bundle with your kernel::

     // in AppKernel::registerBundles()